abdulrahman6322/Massive-Yahoo-Finance-Dataset-Analysis/README.md

 Attributes:

-Date: The date corresponding to the recorded stock market data.
+Date: The date corresponding to the recorded stock market data.</b>
 Open: The opening price of the stock on a given date.
 High: The highest price of the stock reached during the trading day.
 Low: The lowest price of the stock observed during the trading day.